William J. Kayatta Jr.

-William Joseph Kayatta Jr. (born October 27, 1953) is an American lawyer who serves as a United States circuit judge of the United States Court of Appeals for the First Circuit.
+William Joseph Kayatta Jr. (born 1953) is an American lawyer who has served as a senior United States circuit judge of the United States Court of Appeals for the First Circuit.

 Early life and education

-Kayatta was born in Pawtucket, Rhode Island in 1953.
-He earned a Bachelor of Arts degree in 1976 from Amherst College and then earned a Juris Doctor in 1979 from Harvard Law School.
+Kayatta was born in Pawtucket, Rhode Island, in 1953.
+He earned a Bachelor of Arts degree in 1976 from Amherst College and then earned a Juris Doctor, magna cum laude, in 1979 from Harvard Law School.
 After law school, he served as a law clerk for Chief Judge Frank M. Coffin of the United States Court of Appeals for the First Circuit from 1979 to 1980.

 Professional career

 In 1980, Kayatta joined the Portland, Maine, law firm Pierce Atwood LLP as an associate.
 He became partner in 1986 and has focused his practice on complex trial and appellate litigation.
 He also has argued two cases before the Supreme Court of the United States.
 In 2010, he served as the lead investigator for the American Bar Association committee that reviewed the qualifications of Supreme Court nominee Elena Kagan.
 In April 2011, the Supreme Court of the United States appointed him to serve as special master in an interstate water-rights dispute, Kansas v.
 Nebraska and Colorado.
-Approximately four years later, after he had become a Judge, the United States Supreme Court adopted his Special Master's Report in full.
+Approximately four years later, after he had become a judge, the United States Supreme Court adopted his Special Master's Report in full.

 He has served as president of the Maine Bar Foundation.
 In 2010, the Maine Bar Foundation presented him with the Howard H. Dana Award for his career-long pro bono efforts on behalf of low-income Maine citizens.
 He has also received special recognition awards from the Disability Rights Center of Maine, the Maine Equal Justice Partners, and the Maine Children's Alliance for his pro bono representation of disabled Maine children.
 Kayatta is also a former Chair of the Professional Ethics Commission for Maine lawyers.